HayatsCodes/gutenberg-fiction-books-api/README.md

     </code>
   </pre>
 </div>
-Note 20 books would be returned in the response while 3 is shown here.
+Note that 20 books would be returned in the response while 3 is shown here.

 #### Endpoint 2
 `/books/:id`
-Gets a particular book by its id as assigned on the gutenberg's website
+Gets a particular book by the gutenberg_id field as assigned on the gutenberg's website

 ##### Request
 `GET /books/:id`